Type 004 aircraft carrier

 The Type 004 aircraft carrier is an upcoming class of supercarriers for the Chinese People's Liberation Army Navy.
-The yet-unnamed lead ship of the class is currently in construction at the Dalian Shipyard since 2024, and is the fourth aircraft carrier of the Chinese aircraft carrier programme and the third to be built indigenously by China.
+The yet-unnamed lead ship of the class has been under construction at the Dalian Shipyard since 2024,.
+It is the fourth aircraft carrier of the Chinese aircraft carrier programme and the third to be built from the keel up by China itself.
+(Note: China's first carrier, the Liaoning, completed a Soviet hulk, purchased from Ukraine.)